 I never asked for any of this to happen.
-Before March 28, 2014, I enjoyed a life free of physical pain and discomfort.
-On March 28th that all changed.
-My life was abruptly and permanently altered as a direct and proximate result of your insured’s negligence.
+Before March 28, 2020, I enjoyed a life free of physical pain and discomfort.
+On March 28, that all changed.
+My life was abruptly and significantly impacted by your insured’s negligence.

-On Tuesday March 28, 2014, at approximately 10:00 a.m., I was en route from the Acme Parking Garage to my office in the Garibaldi Office Complex.
-The most direct route from the parking garage to the office building is traversing the cross-walk at the intersection of Fletcher Street and Bligh Boulevard.
+On Tuesday, March 28, 2020, at approximately 9:00 a.m., I was walking from the Acme Parking Garage to the Garibaldi Office Complex.
+The most direct route from the parking garage to the office building is through the crosswalk at the intersection of Fletcher Street and Bligh Boulevard.

-When I entered the crosswalk, there were two vehicles in the traffic lane closest to me.
-Both vehicles appropriately yielded to let several people, myself included, traverse the cross-walk.
-As I passed both vehicles and was about to make my way across the second lane, suddenly, and without warning, your insured drove her Ford Fiesta through the intersection, striking me.
-The force of impact knocked me violently down to the pavement.
+I had walked past the stopped cars and was about to make my way across the second lane when suddenly, and without warning, your insured drove her 2019 Ford Fiesta through the intersection, striking me and narrowly missing other pedestrians.
+The force of the impact knocked me violently down to the pavement.